Nytra/ResoniteHotReloadLib/README.md

 # ResoniteHotReloadLib

+## This has not been tested much.
+Use at your own risk

 Library for Resonite mod developers to hot reload their mods.

 This is for convenience of development and WILL result in increased memory usage and possibly other issues which are unknown at this time.